 Day 2 of the Kuki Lantern festival, or Kuki Chochin Festival, is held annually on July 18th.
 The first day is also on a fixed date: July 12th (click for information).
 It is the biggest lantern festival in the Kanto region (area around Tokyo).
 The featured image in preview thumbnail is from the official site linked in the details section at the bottom of the post.

-This spectacular event is the biggest lantern festival in the Kanto region (area around Tokyo).
+This spectacular event is the largest lantern festival in the Kanto region (area around Tokyo).

-About 250,000 people attend this festival that celebrates local folklore and is famous throughout Japan.
-It is said the festival started after a volcano eruption over 230 years ago impacted the region.
+About 250,000 people attend this festival that celebrates local folklore.
+It is famous throughout Japan.
+The festival supposedly started after a volcano erupted over 230 years ago.
+It greatly impacted the region.
 The Kuki locals banded together to lift the spirits of people in their city and indeed the kanto region.
-The Kuki Lantern Festival is free to spectate.
+You can enjoy the Kuki Lantern Festival for free.

-Huge floats of paper lanterns are carried through the town.
+During the festival locals carry huge floats of paper lanterns through the town.
 What makes them extra special is that they transform between day and night.
-During the day the floats depict mythical characters which are removed at night and replaced with lanterns.
+During the day the floats depict mythical characters.
+At night they parade the famous lanterns.